MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 |**Supported file types**     | Supported files types include protected email messages, PDF files, images, and text files. </br></br>For example, these files include the following extensions: **rpmsg**, **.pdf**, **.ppdf**, **.pjpg**, **.pjpeg**, **.ptiff**, **.ppng**, **.ptxt**, **.pxml** </br></br>For a full list of supported file types, see [The AIP client admin guide](clientv2-admin-guide-file-types.md#supported-file-types-for-classification-and-protection).|
 | | |

+> [!NOTE]
+>The AIP mobile viewer apps send system metadata and pseudonymized end-user data to Microsoft, such as device ID, manufacturer, OS, and OS version and build number.
+Data is sent each time the AIP mobile viewer apps are launched and each time they are used to decrypt and consume protected documents on the device.

 ## Download and install the AIP app for your device

 If you do not have [Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps#sensitivity-label-capabilities-in-word-excel-and-powerpoint) that you can use to open your protected files, download and install AIP mobile viewer apps.